 Please consult the Finance Office website for details on tuition fees for these programs.

-Tuition fees are due in early September for FALL courses and in early January for WINTER courses.
-Your financial account will be charged shortly following online registration.
+Tuition fees are due on the first day of classes for any particular term.
+After online registration, your financial account will show the tuition charges.
 To view the charges on your account, please login to my.brocku.ca and select the Student Self Service option from the black toolbar across the top of the screen.
 Your finance account can be viewed by selecting “FinanceHistory”.
-Payments can be made at the Financial Services Office on the 12th floor of the Schmon Tower or through online banking where available.
+Please see the Finance Office’s website on How to Make a Payment.

 The Financial Services Office expects students to check their accounts regularly and make payments as necessary.
 Statements will not be mailed, so please do not rely on the receipt of a statement as a trigger to make a payment.